Phenomenology of Holography via Quantum Coherence on Causal Horizons: Design Principles and Interferometer Geometry

-How about radial fluctuations between two observers?
+In an interferometer, each photon is split by a beamsplitter and exists in a delocalized superposition across two arms until the interference is measured, in which case we can reasonably assume that the geometries of both arms would couple to a single photon state.
+Ideally, we want to design an interferometer where each measurement couples to two incompatible space-time observables.
+However, for the radial fluctuations, this may not be possible; it may be that two observers are required.
 After all, the gravitational potential cannot be defined locally without a reference elsewhere.
 Furthermore, unlike in the toy model of Ref.\,\cite{krishogan}, in empty space-time, there is no source generating the fluctuations; there are only virtual states that pop in and out of existence.
 Such effects have zero mean and nonzero mean square power\,--- the energy and information are being exchanged relationally.
 All observers and physical systems create their own space-time without a background, comprising these relations, woven together in a way that respects consistency conditions for overlapping causal volumes, perhaps as in the Banks-Fischler HST framework.
 This picture lends itself naturally to the 't~Hooft gravitational $S$-matrix approach.
 One observer's causal diamond consists of a outgoing light cone of information as well as an incoming light cone of external information from other observers, from the larger Hilbert space outside one's own Hilbert space.
 How do we detect irreducible quantum uncertainties in this model?
-In the 't~Hooft model, the nonzero commutator is between incoming and outgoing modes at opposite directions.
-It is very difficult to design an interferometer geometry that measures the two concurrently.
+In the 't~Hooft model, the nonzero commutator is between incoming and outgoing modes at opposite directions (Fig.\,\ref{lightcone}).
+It is very difficult to design a single interferometer geometry that measures the two concurrently.
+If we may relax the requirement of what constitutes a ``concurrent'' measurement of two incompatible observables, we could consider using two interferometers to test the 't~Hooft commutator, with the quantum uncertainty manifesting \textit{between} the two measurements (as opposed to being shared in their cross-correlations).
+However, unlike the case of metric fluctuations, it is unclear that such a measurement by two different observers with their own causal diamonds would show irreducible uncertainties in quantum space-time.
+A detailed such study investigating couplings between quantum space-time and the states of different detectors and their photons is left to future work.